 The Philippine government implements strategies in cooperation with the local government unit executing the vaccination plan to guarantee the fair dispersal of vaccines for all Filipinos.

-In the distribution plan, part of the prioritization frameworks were senior citizens, frontline health workers, uniformed personnel, and indigent population.
+In the vaccine distribution plan, part of the prioritization frameworks were senior citizens, frontline health workers, uniformed personnel, and indigent population.
 Having a prioritization framework reduces mortality and conserves the health system capacity of the Philippines.

 There were three groups in the priority population for the COVID-19 vaccination:

-Frontline workers in national and local health facilities, health professionals in public and private and those who are in the health allied professions, nurses, janitors, barangay health workers belong to Group A. Also in this group were senior citizens, adults with comorbidities.
+The priority population of the widespread vaccination are Frontline workers in national and local health facilities, health professionals in public and private and those who are in the health allied professions, nurses, janitors, barangay health workers belong to Group A. Also in this group were senior citizens, adults with comorbidities.

 Meanwhile, in Group B, these are teachers, social workers, government workers, OFWs, and socio-demographic groups and, another remaining workforce.
 Those who belong in Group C are the rest of the Filipino population not part of the former groups.